 Moreover the Sub-Fund aims for an above-average ESG profile for individual holdings as well as the entire portfolio based on the investment manager's Sustainability Matrix described in Section 3.1, in order to endorse sustainable business practices.

 To this effect, the Sub-Fund systematically excludes issuers exposed to controversial activities as detailed by the "JSS standard exclusions" as described in chapter 3.1.

 The Sub-Fund is subject to a universe construction process which systematically screens by Sustainability ratings for better-performing issuers by using J. Safra Sarasin's proprietary and trademarked Sustainability Matrix.
 The Sustainability Matrix visualizes the investment manager's proprietary ESG ratings of issuers which are derived from ESG data provided by external data providers.
+More than 90% of the sub-Fund's assets must have a JSS ESG Rating.

 A best-in-class or positive ESG screening approach is then used to build an investment universe with the stronger ESG performers.

-The expectation is that this process reduces the global investment universe of all issuers for which data is available by more than 50%.
+The expectation is that this process reduces the investment universe of all issuers for which data is available by at least 20%.